-This is the fifth in a five-part series to be released daily, in which I unpack my favorite instrumental songs in the history of, well, ever.
+This is the fourth in a five-part series to be released daily, in which I unpack my favorite instrumental songs in the history of, well, ever.
 Narrowing this list down was obviously difficult.
 There were four “waves” needed to thin out the contestants from my library of thousands, and once we got below one-hundred it was like pulling teeth.

 Yet, I stayed true to my original goal of fifty, for my own sake, and not compromise that number.
 I wanted to know for myself what I believed were my favorites among the gallery of songs I so dearly love.
 This following list is the conclusion of those struggles.
 They are not in order.
 Simply getting a pool of them was hard enough.
 I do wish to leave with my sanity.

 Many are favored because of their execution and style, while others, because of a particular attachment or association they have with my personal life.
 With each entry will be a short blurb, explaining why it belongs.
 And for a disclaimer: if I couldn’t understand what language they were singing in, I considered the vocals as their own independent instruments, and thus things like Gregorian chants do not disqualify songs from being “instrumentals.”

 #31 – “The Huge Tree in the Tsukamori Forest” by Joe Hisaishi